Kappa Canis Majoris

-This is a B-type main-sequence star with a stellar classification of B1.5 Ve, although Hiltner et al. (1969) classified it as B1.5 IVe suggesting it is a subgiant star.
+This is a massive B-type main-sequence star with a stellar classification of B1.5 Ve, although Hiltner et al. (1969) classified it as B1.5 IVe suggesting it is a subgiant star.
 The 'e' suffix indicates it is a rapidly rotating Be star with a circumstellar decretion disk of heated gas.
 The radius of the emitting disk is about 0.20±0.06 AU, or about 3.7 times the radius of the star.
 It is classified as a Gamma Cassiopeiae type variable star and its brightness varies from magnitude +3.4 to +3.97.
 The star became 50% brighter between 1963 and 1978, increasing from magnitude 3.96 or so to 3.52.

+This star is about 13.3 million years old and spinning with a projected rotational velocity of 290 km/s.
+It has 6 times the radius of the Sun and 12 times the Sun's mass.
+The star is emitting 18,876 times the luminosity of the Sun from its photosphere at an effective temperature of 24,600 K.

 Naming

 In Chinese, 弧矢 (Hú Shǐ), meaning Bow and Arrow, refers to an asterism consisting of κ Canis Majoris, δ Canis Majoris, η Canis Majoris, HD 63032, HD 65456, ο Puppis, k Puppis, ε Canis Majoris and π Puppis.
 Consequently, κ Canis Majoris itself is known as 弧矢八 (Hú Shǐ bā, the Eighth Star of Bow and Arrow.)